kaloczikvn/kvn.hu/_posts/2021-06-27-battle-royale-website.markdown

 made_with: Jekyll
 ---

-A blog & landing page for the Bf3: Battle Royale mod.

-Bf3: Battle Royale is a Battlefield 3 modification which aims to bring the last man standing game-mode to Bf3.
-I was a project lead on this mod.
+I created a blog and landing page for the Bf3: Battle Royale mod, which is a Battlefield 3 modification that aims to bring the last man standing game-mode to Bf3.
+As a project lead on this mod, I was responsible for overseeing the development process, and contributed to the gameplay and UI aspects of the mod.

 You can watch the trailer here: [https://www.youtube.com/watch?v=O1yw5zJxUKE](https://www.youtube.com/watch?v=O1yw5zJxUKE)

-Sadly the project is on hold currently so we might not even release the website with the updated landing page, but you can visit the devblog here:
+Sadly, the project is currently on hold, so we may not even release the website with the updated landing page.
+However, you can still visit the devblog here:

 [https://bf3br.github.io/](https://bf3br.github.io/)